ibm-cloud-docs/secrets-manager/secret-rotate.md

 {: #auto-rotate-certificate-ui}
 {: ui}

 If you prefer to schedule your certificates to be automatically renewed, you can enable automatic rotation for certificates when you order them, or by editing the details of an existing certificate.
+In the certificate's next rotation cycle, {{site.data.keyword.secrets-manager_short}} reorders the certificate 31 days before it expires.

 Certificates that expires in less than 31 days must also be rotated manually before rotation becomes automatic in the following cycles.
 {: note}